alefla/pureJS-calculator/README.md

-# pureJS-calculator
+##pureJS-calculator
-# calculator app using pure javascript, html/css with DOM
+Create a calculator app with pure javascript
+Used html/css DOM for JS practice purposed